QuTech-Delft/QMI/documentation/sphinx/source/installation.rst

 ..
 Should the line below mention where to find a full and complete list?
 Potentially in the source code?

 Note that this list might not be complete, as by introduction of new hardware drivers, new dependencies could be added.

-..
-This TODO has not been handled for 3 years.
-Should it be removed?
-..
-To be added:
-..
-.. import usb    "python3-usb"
-.. from gi.repository import Aravis ; Aravis is Linux only. "gi.repository" ?? "gobject introspection" only used in Linux.